 The IMF can also assist member countries' green transition through longer-term balance of payments finance, though not project-based finance.
-The IMF's newly established Resilience and Sustainability Trust (RST) and the related Resilience and Sustainability Facility (RSF) are examples of innovative mechanisms designed by international financial institutions (IFIs) to support member economies in addressing climate-related vulnerabilities.
+The IMF's newly established Resilience and Sustainability Trust (RST) and the related Resilience and Sustainability Facility (RSF) are examples of innovative mechanisms designed by International financial institutions (IFIs) to support member economies in addressing climate-related vulnerabilities.
+A clear example of how these mechanisms support Asia's transition financing can be seen in Bangladesh.

-A clear example of how these mechanisms support Asia's transition financing can be seen in the case of Bangladesh.
 In 2023, the IMF Executive Board approved SDR 1 billion (about \$1.4 billion) under the newly created RSF for Bangladesh which is the first Asian economy getting access to the credit line with a 20-year maturity and a 10-year grace period (IMF 2023), in order to support the country's climate change adaptation and mitigation efforts.
 This program specifically targeted climate-related investments and supported Bangladesh's ambitious transition goals, including its National Adaptation Plan and policies to scale up renewable energy capacity.
-This financing helped Bangladesh implement the IMF-based program, and in addition, encouraged funding from the World Bank which refers more to western standards when providing transition funds.
+This financing helped Bangladesh implement The IMF and the World Bank refer more to Western standards when providing transition funds.